Q9 Changes Over Time

 6. Creative Communicator

-a.
-Create original works or responsibly repurpose or remix digital resources into new creations
+b.
+Students create original works or responsibly re-purpose or remix digital resources into new creations.

 d.
-Publish or present content that customizes the message and medium for a variety of audiences.
+Students publish or present content that customizes the message and medium for a variety of audiences.

 Websites and Documents